Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-\emph{HPO method comprehension} refers to the degree to which practitioners understand how HPO methods work and how to apply them.
-Practitioners tend to neglect HPO methods they do not sufficiently understand.
-Two interviewees stated to have disregarded Bayesian optimization because they feel to have not sufficiently understood its inner workings.
-Another interviewee perceived grid search to be faster to implement and easier to use compared to Bayesian optimization, because using the latter would have required the interviewees to learn an HPO method they were not experienced with.
+\emph{\ac{HPO} method comprehension} refers to the degree to which practitioners understand how \ac{HPO} methods work and how to apply them.
+Practitioners tend to neglect \ac{HPO} methods they do not sufficiently understand.
+For example, two interviewees stated they had disregarded Bayesian optimization because they felt they did not sufficiently understand its inner workings.
+One interviewee from the industry perceived grid search to be faster to implement and easier to use compared to Bayesian optimization because using the latter would have required the interviewee to learn an \ac{HPO} method they were not experienced with.
 Another interviewee perceived random search as uncontrolled, which caused them to decide against it.
 Two interviewees decided to use grid search because they perceived grid search as easy to understand and implement.

-\emph{ML model comprehension} refers to a practitioner's ability to explain changes in an ML model's behavior caused when altering hyperparameter values based on an understanding of the inner workings of the ML model.
-The perceived degree of ML model comprehension plays an important role.
-Interviewees who perceived their ML model comprehension as high stated to have chosen manual tuning.
-Due to their deep ML model comprehension, these interviewees claimed that they are able to find appropriate sets of hyperparameter values without the need for extensive HPO.
-The interviewees perceived programmatic HPO methods as not taking advantage of the known effects of hyperparameters:
+\emph{\ac{ML} model comprehension} refers to a practitioner's ability to explain changes in an \ac{ML} model's behavior caused by altering hyperparameter values based on an understanding of the inner workings of the \ac{ML} model.
+The perceived degree of \ac{ML} model understanding plays an important role.
+Interviewees who perceived their \ac{ML} model understanding as high stated to have chosen manual tuning.
+Due to their thorough \ac{ML} model understanding, those interviewees claimed that they can find appropriate hyperparameter configurations without extensive \ac{HPO}.
+The interviewees perceived programmatic \ac{HPO} methods as not taking advantage of known effects of hyperparameters on \ac{ML} model development and performance.
+Examples of such known effects include a high learning rate, which can accelerate learning but may lead to instability; a low learning rate, which slows convergence; strong regularization, which can cause underfitting; and weak regularization, which can lead to overfitting \cite{yang2020hpo}.